Holocaust Museum in Odesa: Exposition

-By the 75th anniversary of the occupation of Odessa during the Second World War, the Holocaust museum presented the exhibition "Documents of the Romanian occupation of Odessa 1941–1944 from the state archives of Odessa region".
+By the 75th anniversary of the occupation of Odesa during the Second World War, the Holocaust museum presented the exhibition "Documents of the Romanian occupation of Odesa 1941–1944 from the state archives of Odesa region".

 In January 2012, the international day of commemoration in memory of the victims of the Holocaust saw the opening of an exhibition of photographs entitled "Holocaust in granite".
 The photographs reveal the tragedy of the Holocaust.
-The exhibition is devoted to the tragic fate of the Jews of Odessa, Bessarabia and Bukovina, destroyed by the Romanian occupiers in 1941–1944 on the territory between the Southern Bug and the Dniester.
+The exhibition is devoted to the tragic fate of the Jews of Odesa, Bessarabia and Bukovina, destroyed by the Romanian occupiers in 1941–1944 on the territory between the Southern Bug and the Dniester.
 The photos, which formed the basis of the exhibition, were taken from expeditions carried out in the period from 2011 to 2012.
-The expeditions are part of a major long-term project launched by the Odessa Holocaust Museum.
+The expeditions are part of a major long-term project launched by the Odesa Holocaust Museum.

 In 2017 the mini-diorama "Ghetto in Transnistria" appeared in the museum's collection.
-It depicts a Jewish ghetto in the Odessa settlement, which was established by the occupiers in 1942.
+It depicts a Jewish ghetto in the Odesa settlement, which was established by the occupiers in 1942.
 In it are almost 90 figures at 1/35th scale.
 The author of this project was the Odesa master-modeler Evgeniy Kapuka.

 In 2018 the museum presented the exhibition "Priests and Holocaust", dedicated to those who opposed totalitarian regimes and mass crimes in the 20th and 21st centuries.